|Rare & Fine Instruments

 Andrea began his career in violin making with his father in Moscow and was already an established maker when he began his studies at the violin making school in Cremona, graduating in 1995.
 He has won numerous awards at international competitions.

 A few years ago, Mr. Ifshin met this gifted maker in Europe and was most impressed with his work.
 He is clearly one of the most talented makers of his generation.
-In fact, our faith in his work is so strong that we have five excellent examples.
 He studied with Scrollavezza at the school in Parma.
 We currently have a selection of Marcello's violins.

 Canossa, 2006.
 Virgoletti is the son of a woodworker and lute maker and was introduced to violin making by Ferdinando Garimberti.
 After making several violins, he began a ten-year apprenticeship with Sesto Rocchi.
 Starting in 1993 he began working with the Bisollottis (both father and son).